CyberFlameGO/svnpython/Doc/library/fileinput.rst

 This iterates over the lines of all files listed in ``sys.argv[1:]``, defaulting to ``sys.stdin`` if the list is empty.
 If a filename is ``'-'``, it is also replaced by ``sys.stdin``.
-To specify an alternative list of filenames, pass it as the first argument to :func:`input`.
+To specify an alternative list of filenames, pass it as the first argument to :func:`.input`.
 A single file name is also allowed.

-All files are opened in text mode by default, but you can override this by specifying the *mode* parameter in the call to :func:`input` or :class:`FileInput()`.
+All files are opened in text mode by default, but you can override this by specifying the *mode* parameter in the call to :func:`.input` or :class:`FileInput()`.
 If an I/O error occurs during opening or reading a file, :exc:`IOError` is raised.